ramer2026/qorvo-uwb-localization/README.md

 ### i.
 Problem Statement, Target Application, and High-Level Architecture

-Indoor positioning is a fundamental challenge in IoT: GPS does not work reliably indoors, and Wi-Fi/BLE-based approaches suffer from high ranging error and poor obstruction sensitivity.
-Ultra-Wideband (UWB) radio offers centimeter-class time-of-flight ranging with angle-of-arrival estimation, making it a strong candidate for precise indoor localization in applications such as asset tracking, robotic navigation, and smart building occupancy sensing.
+The Qorvo QM35825 measures distance to sub-10 cm accuracy and reports angle-of-arrival in real time, both visible live in the UWB Explorer GUI.
+The problem is that distance from one anchor is a sphere, and angle narrows it to a cone.
+Even with two anchors, the intersection of two cones in 3D space is not unique.
+Raw ranging and AoA alone cannot resolve a 3D position.

-This project implements a complete UWB indoor localization pipeline using the **Qorvo QM35825** UWB development kit.
-Two fixed UWB anchors are placed in a room.
-A mobile UWB tag collects ranging and angle-of-arrival measurements at 24 known 3D positions under two signal conditions — line-of-sight (LOS) and obstructed (a person or object blocking the signal path).
-The collected data feeds a host-side analysis and machine learning pipeline that:
+This project fixes that with fingerprinting.
+We collected measurements at 24 fixed 3D grid points arranged in a 1x1 m square, under both line-of-sight and obstructed conditions, across both anchors.
+Every location builds up a statistical signature across distance, AoA azimuth, AoA elevation, RSSI, and signal diagnostics.
+The model learns those signatures, including what obstructed signals look like, without needing to solve any geometry.
+The host-side pipeline then:

 1. Parses and cleans raw UWB output logs
 2. Statistically characterizes how obstruction affects each signal feature